wix-incubator/lerna-script/tasks/depcheck/README.md

 Run depcheck for all modules incrementally.

 Parameters:
- - packages - list of packages to generate idea project for or defaults to ones defined in `lerna.json`;
+ - packages - list of packages to to run depcheck for or defaults to ones defined in `lerna.json`;
  - depcheck - options for [depcheck](https://github.com/depcheck/depcheck) task.
  - log - `npmlog` instance.